JLSteenwyk/PhyKIT/docs/usage/index.rst

 they are indicative of greater certainty in tree topology.

 To obtain all bipartition support values, use the -v/\\-\\-verbose option.
+In addition to support values for each node, the names of all terminal branches tips are also included.
+Each terminal branch name is separated with a semi-colon (;).

 .. code-block:: shell